SRoussel/Fill-in-the-Blank-Verse-/README.md

  there could be a lot of future work with seeding or evaluating future lines in different ways.

  Markovify has built-in some important features, including checks that the text from the model does not resemble too closely the any text from the starting corpus.
 This is crucial in ensuring _originality_.

+ Thus the poems are evaluated in a number of ways, from the originality checks to the iambic pentameter checks to the metaphorical relations score.
+These map nicely onto to the concepts of novelty, typicality, and quality.

  ## Sources